Andy Cohen Dad-Shamed For Letting Dog Sniff His Baby’s Face

 “Wacha didn’t know that the Torah toy belonged to the baby.
 He just had his eye on a purple f**king toy and he wanted to rip it apart.”

 Understandably, Cohen wants Benjamin and Wacha to get acquainted as soon as possible so that the pair can be best buds.
 He did wait to introduce them to one another for the first week of Benjamin’s little life.
-The author first wanted to make sure the baby was acclimated to his new home before taking that step.
+The TV personality first wanted to make sure the baby was acclimated to his new home before taking that step.